NavidMohseni/Blogdown2/content/authors/admin/_index.md

 - Principal Investigators
 ---

 Hi there, I'm Navid.
 I'm enthusiastic about data science, machine learning, statistics, and data visualization.
 Actually, anything relates to math, numbers, and beautiful charts absorb me.
-I've got my master's degree in Biostatistics at Shahid Beheshti University of Medical Sciences and Health Services.
-I also earned my bachelor's degree in Statistics from Shahid Beheshti University in 2016.
+I've got my master's degree in Biostatistics at <a href="https://en.sbmu.ac.ir/index.jsp?fkeyid=&siteid=256&pageid=2046">Shahid Beheshti  University of Medical Sciences and Health Services</a>.
+I also earned my bachelor's degree in Statistics from <a href="http://en.sbu.ac.ir/SitePages/Home.aspx">Shahid Beheshti University</a> in 2016.
 <br> I'm currently working as an independent data scientist in statistical projects alongside doing research and teaching R by conducting workshops.
-Before that, I was a data analyst at TezolMarket, where we attempted to solve challenging data problems each day.
+Before that, I was a data analyst at <a href="https://www.tezolmarket.com/">TezolMarket</a>, where we attempted to solve challenging data problems each day.
-<br> I am also interested in photography, books, football, running, climbing, and anything relates to art.
+<br> I am also interested in <a href="https://500px.com/p/Navidmohseni?view=photos">photography</a>, <a href="https://www.goodreads.com/user/show/54321599-navid-mohseni">books</a>, football, running, climbing, and anything relates to art.
 The point is: I see no contradiction between math and art.
 <br> My website is built with blogdown (R + Markdown + Hugo) and deployed with Netlify.
 <br> If you have any questions or comments, please feel free to contact me.
 <br> Thanks for visiting!